Bench-games/opportunity-markets/README.md

 In Opportunity Markets, users influence decision making by suggesting options and backing their choice with a withdrawable deposit of capital.
 Decision makers get exclusive access to high quality signals, secured by Aricum encryption, giving them first access to valuable opportunities.

-Program address on Solana Mainnet: `BENCHYxBqzpvkzS6ZEHjwnH3U1x6twmjvxeRHT9pg1hq`
+Program address on Solana mainnet and devnet: `BENCHYxBqzpvkzS6ZEHjwnH3U1x6twmjvxeRHT9pg1hq`

 ## Documentation